MohRohmanAbdilah/loan-risk-analysis/README.md

 ## Data Preparation

-Sebelum analisis dilakukan, dataset dibersihkan dengan menghapus:
+Before the analysis, the dataset was cleaned by:

-- Duplicate records
+- Removing duplicate records
-- Blank rows
+- Removing blank rows
-- Invalid income values
+- Removing invalid income values
-- Missing DTI values
+- Removing missing DTI values

-Seluruh data bermasalah memiliki proporsi kurang dari **1%** sehingga tidak memberikan pengaruh signifikan terhadap hasil analisis.
+Since all data quality issues accounted for **less than 1%** of the dataset, their impact on the analysis was minimal.

 ---